 5. Take a drive to see the leaves change color

 Before heading out for a drive to see changing leaves, check a fall foliage map so you know you will be guaranteed to see color.
 Some of our favorite routes to drive include the Illinois River Road, Chicago to Lake Geneva, along the shore of Lake Michigan, driving the Great River Road on the state’s western edge, or heading north to Door County, Wisconsin.
 If you visit these destinations at the right time, you will not be disappointed by the spectacular hues you will find!
+And if you’re looking to go further afield, don’t miss these 5 not-to-miss fall drives in the Midwest!

 6. Head to the pumpkin patch